 Thin One: We're supposed to fight him, not praise him.

-- When Amy, River, and Rory are fretting about whether or not they should tell the Doctor that they saw his future self die.
+- "The Impossible Astronaut" has this exchange when Amy, River, and Rory are fretting about whether or not they should tell the Doctor that they saw his future self die.

 - Buffy the Vampire Slayer